 5G’s the talk of the wireless tech town.
-It’s the much cooler big brother of 4G that lets you like, comment, share, and download up to 100x faster than you can now.
-Ever since its 2018 debut, countries and telecom companies have been racing to build and launch these networks.
-It’s already available in places like Chicago, Houston, and China.
+It’s the much cooler big brother of 4G that will let you like, comment, share, and download up to 100x faster than you can now.

-You could pay more to text, binge-watch, and WebMD your symptoms.
-If you want to get in on the 5G action, you’ll need to swap your phones, laptops, and routers for ones with 5G connectivity.
+The deets that matter for your wallet: If you want to experience the Internet of the future, you’ll have to swap out your phones, laptops, and routers for ones with 5G connectivity.
 That costs money.
-And since phone and internet companies are investing hundreds of billions of dollars to upgrade their networks, you’ll probably start paying more on your monthly bills, too.
+And since telecom companies are investing billions of dollars to upgrade their networks, they might start charging you more for your phone and Internet bills.

 On the flip side, experts say 5G could speed up advances in industries like manufacturing and agriculture.
 Think: smarter robots making TVs and tech that helps farmers care for crops and livestock.
 That efficiency could = corporate savings...which could trickle down to you.

 What you can do about it: Be a smart consumer so your wallet’s ready for whatever 5G does to it.
 A few ideas: